|

 classes are taught by members who have earned at least a Companion Dog (CD) and

-Companion Dog Excellent (CDX) title on their dog or two Companion Dog (C.D.)
+Companion Dog Excellent (CDX) title on their dog or two Companion Dog (CD)

 titles on two different dogs while a member of the club.
 Instructors of